-Suggested replacement language for II.D.2 is as follows: "Hours the heated bulk storage tanks spent being filled (i.e., experiencing working losses) and the volume of product entering the tank."
-This language would still require the hours of tank filling to be recorded, but would allow for an alternate method for calculating emissions.
+Suggested replacement language for [Section] II.D.2 is as follows: "Hours the heated bulk storage tanks spend being filled (i.e., experiencing working losses) and the volume of product entering the tank."
+This language would still require the hours of tank filling to be recorded, but would allow for an alternative method of calculating emissions.